tensorflow/tensorflow/tensorflow/docs_src/mobile/index.md

   developed with TensorFlow Lite will have a smaller binary size, fewer dependencies, and better performance.

-- TensorFlow Lite is in developer preview, so not all use cases are covered yet.
-  We expect you to use TensorFlow Mobile to cover production cases.

 - TensorFlow Lite supports only a limited set of operators, so not all models will work on it by default.
 TensorFlow for Mobile has a fuller set of supported functionality.